scikit-learn-contrib/hdbscan/docs/how_hdbscan_works.rst

 :math:`\lambda_{\mathrm{birth}}` and :math:`\lambda_{\mathrm{death}}`
 since the point either falls out of the cluster at some point in the cluster's lifetime, or leaves the cluster when the cluster splits into two smaller clusters.
-Now, for each cluster compute the **stability** to as
+Now, for each cluster compute the **stability** as

 :math:`\sum_{p \in \mathrm{cluster}} (\lambda_p - \lambda_{\mathrm{birth}})`.

 Declare all leaf nodes to be selected clusters.
 Now work up through the tree (the reverse topological sort order).
-If the sum of the stabilities of the child clusters is greater than the stability of the cluster then we set the cluster stability to be the sum of the child stabilities.
-If, on the other hand, the cluster's stability is greater than the sum of it's children then we declare the cluster to be a selected cluster, and unselect all its descendants.
+If the sum of the stabilities of the child clusters is greater than the stability of the cluster, then we set the cluster stability to be the sum of the child stabilities.
+If, on the other hand, the cluster's stability is greater than the sum of its children then we declare the cluster to be a selected cluster and unselect all its descendants.
 Once we reach the root node we call the current set of selected clusters our flat clustering and return that.